 - Curiously Shaped Trees – Almost everywhere you will find trees in curious shapes.
 It is fun to see how the trees choose to grow if they are not interrupted or guided.

-Royal Botanical gardens at Kandy kept reminding me of the Singapore Botanic Gardens which are also a British Creation.
+These gardens here kept reminding me of the Singapore Botanic Gardens which are also a British Creation.

 There are smaller gardens within this huge Royal Botanical Gardens like a Fernery.
 There is a small restaurant where you can get good and beverages.